chartbrew/chartbrew/docs/backend/README.md

 ### Permissions & Roles

-ChartBrew implements permissions and roles as well, but in not-so-ideal way.
+Chartbrew implements permissions and roles as well, but in not-so-ideal way.
 A future update will try a remedy this in a way to make it easier to make changes to these.

 All the permissions and roles are registered in `modules/accessControl.js`.
 It is important to note that most of these roles are from the team perspective.
 So for example if a chart `"read:any"` permission is given to a user, this user can read `any` charts from the `team` that user is in **only**.